Mary Futher, Founder of kaia naturals

-DOES YOUR HAIR HURT, OR IS IT A YEAST INFECTION?
+DOES YOUR HAIR HURT OR IS IT A YEAST INFECTION?

 If you don’t shampoo your hair for a while, the natural oils that produce on your scalp will begin to gather and aggregate.
 This leads to infection, and the overgrowth of yeast in the area.
 According to Francesca Fusco, a Manhattan-based dermatologist, not washing your hair enough can lead to pitysrosporum (yeast) build up, which often leads to dandruff.
 However, as this issue worsens, it can cause inflammation, which translates into sensitivity.

-SO HOW OFTEN SHOULD I WASH MY HAIR?
+HOW OFTEN SHOULD YOU WASH YOUR HAIR?

 There is no one-size fits all schedule when it comes to how often you should wash your hair, as your hair type can make all the difference in the world.